Felix (consul 428)

 Flavius Felix (died 430), sometimes erroneously called Constantius Felix, was a general of the Western Roman Empire, who reached the prominent rank of patrician before being killed probably by order of Aetius.
-For his consulate, in 428, he issued some consular diptychs, one of which has been preserved until modern times.
+For his consulate in 428 he issued some consular diptychs, one of which is extant.

+History

+Career

 Felix served during the reign of emperors Valentinian III and Theodosius II.
 Between 425 (year in which he was made patricius) and 429 he served as magister utriusque militae in defense of Italy, but despite a brief mention of one of his military actions in the Notitia Dignitatum, his subordinates Bonifacius and Aetius were considered more significant in this regard.
-In 426 he ordered the death of Patroclus, bishop of Arelate, and of Titus, deacon in Rome.
-The following year he opposed Bonifacius' rebellion in Northern Africa sending some troops to this province.
-This force was defeated by the troops loyal to Bonifacius.